MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 Be sure to enable functionality to protect the data from accidental deletion, like resource locks and soft delete.

-Also, be sure that you secure access to storage by using role-based access control to help ensure that only individuals who need to access the data can.
+Also, be sure that you secure access to storage by using role-based access control to help ensure that only individuals who need to access the data can do so.

 #### Consolidation service